 THE EVOLUTION OF AN ICON Santa Claus, called Noel Baba (Father Christmas) is big here in Turkey.
 St Nicholas himself was Bishop of Myra, down on Turkey’s Mediterranean Coast.
 A benevolent leader, he gave all his money to the poor, hiding dowries in the shoes of impoverished virgins to save their pride, which comes to us as the tradition of Christmas stockings.
 St Nicholas is huge all over Europe.
 Think of all those Greeks named Nick.
 Here’s one of many Russian icons of him.

 At some point, he became mixed with Lapland myths of tall, fur-suited Father Christmas who lived with reindeer in the snow.
-Vikings were in Istanbul, the Varangian traders invited in the 9th Century.
+Vikings were in Istanbul, the Varangian traders invited in the 9th Century, not to mention the Emperor’s special guardsmen.
 Here’s their graffiti in Hagia Sophia, and even I feel I’m stretching to imagine that’s when the mix began.
 But worlds DO collide here…could it be?

 Justinian undoubtedly included icons of St Nicholas in Hagia Sophia.
 After all, he built the church at Myra in memory of the 3rd-Century saint.